 Variations

-Arugula and tomatoes are two ingredients that can be added to this salad with good results if you want a heartier dish.
+- Arugula and tomatoes: they can be added to this salad with good results if you want a heartier dish.
 I like cherry tomatoes cut in half.
 And you can make a base of arugula leaves and serve the salad on top of it.

 Related recipes you might like: